RasaHQ/rasa/docs/api/tracker-stores.rst

 .. edit-link::

-All conversations are stored within a `tracker store`.
+All conversations are stored within a tracker store.
 Rasa Core provides implementations for different store types out of the box.
 If you want to use another store, you can also build a custom tracker store by extending the ``TrackerStore`` class.